JavierTovar19/Uart-_FPGA/Chapter-5:-N-bit-prescaler.md

 Now the output signal has a period 8 times greater that the input signal.

 ## Proposed exercises
 * Modify the prescaler with values of N = 18, 19, 20 y 21.
-Synthesise them and upload into the iCEStick.
+Synthesize them and upload into the iCEStick.
 * Make a simulation for N = 4

 ## Conclusions